Quadratically Enriched Plane Curve Counting via Tropical Geometry: Introduction

 In \cref{setting} we write $N^{\mathbb{A}^1}_\Delta(r,(d_1,\ldots,d_s))$ for the quadratically enriched count $N^{\AA^1}_{S,\beta}(\sigma)$ of rational curves of class $\Delta$ in $S$ passing through the $Q_i$ and $P_j$ for $i=1,\ldots,s$ and $j = 1, \ldots, r$, that is for~$\sigma=\big(k^r,k(\sqrt{d_1}),\ldots,k(\sqrt{d_s})\big)$.
 Such $\sigma$ consisting only of trivial and quadratic field extensions is called \emph{multiquadratic}.

 After reviewing some preliminaries on tropical and quadratically enriched curve counting in \cref{sec-preliminaries}, we set up a tropical analogue of this counting problem in \cref{sec-tropdoublepoints}.
 On the tropical side, we count tropical stable maps passing through \emph{simple} and \emph{double} point conditions in $\RR^2$.
 The double points locally impose two conditions, and one could locally produce tropical curves satisfying two simple point conditions by a small perturbation.
 Since we know that the algebraic count $N^{\mathbb{A}^1}_\Delta(r,(d_1,\ldots,d_s))$ is an invariant, we restrict our study of the tropical enumerative problem to vertically stretched point conditions as this simplifies the computations in the entire article greatly.
 Under this vertically stretched assumption a complete classification of the combinatorial features of tropical curves which appear in this counting problem is achieved in \cref{lem-casesfatpoint}.
 Based on this classification, we define a quadratically enriched multiplicity $\mult^{\AA^1}(\Gamma)$ for any tropical curve $\Gamma$ which may appear in this context in \cref{section:computations}.
+The definition of the multiplicity may appear very involved, but it still takes the shape of a product over local contributions, which is very familiar to tropical geometers.
 The main result of this paper is the following correspondence theorem, which identifies the quadratically enriched algebraic count with a tropical count.

 \begin{theorem}[Main Theorem] In \cref{setting}, the quadratically enriched count of rational curves in the toric surface $S$ of class $\Delta$ passing through the points $Q_i$ and $P_j$ is equal to its tropical counterpart, summing the quadratically enriched multiplicity over tropical curves satisfying vertically stretched point conditions: